acse-qq219/MPI/README.md

   ```
   #PBS -N my_first_job                               // name of the job
   #PBS -l walltime=00:10:00                          // maximum execution time (10 mins in this case)

+  // "select" - number of machines requested
+  // "ncpus" - number of cores per machine
+  // "mpiprocs" - use number of cores of "ncpus"
+  // "mem" - allowed memory usgae
   #PBS -l select=2:ncpus=12:mpiprocs=12:mem=1GB

+  // you can load these module in putty CLI as well
   module load intel-suite
   module load mpi

+  // include CORRECT path for your .exe code
   mpiexec ~/MPI/lect0/exe_code_for_hpc
   ```
+  7. Submit the job `qsub my_script.pbs`
+  8. Check your job status by using `qstat -a` or check all queueing job `qstat - Q`
+  9. (If you want to kill a running or queueing job `qdel #number#.cx1` by replacing `#number#` to your identity number of your job in cx1
+  10. After completing, you will get two files updated in your current directory.
+E.g. ***my_first_job.o#number#*** (output text sent to stdout) and ***my_first_job.e#number#*** (error text sent to stderr)